 People with impairment who experience isolation or exclusion from full participation in society, are disabled by society”

-A couple of weeks ago, we had the pleasure of hearing from Rebecca Stewart from Hear For You about the social difficulties that can come from living with an impairment.
-A couple of weeks ago, however, we had no idea that we would all be working remotely and experiencing social isolation.
+In early 2020, we had the pleasure of hearing from Rebecca Stewart from Hear For You about the social difficulties that can come from living with an impairment.
+At the beginning of 2020, we also had no idea that we would all be working remotely and experiencing social isolation.

 1. Design your work from home strategy with accessibility in mind.

 Imagine you are baking a chocolate cake.
 You put all the ingredients together, except for the chocolate, with the thought of “That’s okay!
 I will just sprinkle it on at the end!”
 With this strategy, the cake will never be a proper chocolate cake, and the person eating it will not experience what a chocolate cake should taste like!
 With this in mind, it is imperative that you design your work-from-home strategy with inclusivity at the forefront of your mind.

 This isn’t just from an accessibility perspective, but from a human perspective.
 During these uncertain times, it’s important that we keep morale up and make sure that our employees are feeling acknowledged and cared for.
 For those with physical or intellectual disabilities, however, it is important they are checked in on as they adjust to a new environment.
 By using video conferencing or regular phone calls, you can make sure they are not feeling isolated from the workplace.

 3. Don’t just do the bare minimum – do your best!

 The UN CRPD prescribes obligations for the State Parties to the Convention with regards to accessibility for persons with disabilities.
 Edward Santow, the Australian Human Rights Commissioner, has stated: “It’s great when technology is used in a positive way to make our communities more inclusive, but that in no way justifies counter examples where technologies are used in ways that disadvantage people - especially people with disability.”